mhmulati/timeoutx/README.md

 Exit code of the script is the exit code of the controlled process.
 If the controlled process was killed by a signal, the exit code is 128+N, where N is the number of the signal.
 This simulates Bash exit code policy.
-If the controlled process was terminated by the timeout script itself the script returns zero because having the timeout terminate the child is expected behavior.
+If the controlled process was terminated by the timeoutx script itself the script returns zero because having the timeoutx terminate the child is expected behavior.
 If you want the child's return code in such a situation (which may be nonzero if the child handles SIGTERM), use `--confess` option.